How to Install Kubernetes on Ubuntu 22.04

 Step 2: Assign Unique Hostname for Each Server Node

-1. Decide which server will be the master node.
+1. Choose a master node.
 Then, enter the command on that node to name it accordingly:

 sudo hostnamectl set-hostname master-node